 But HHS stopped short of issuing an explanation for the decline: it could be that people were previously enrolling who didn’t actually have a qualifying event, but it could also be that the process for enrolling had become more cumbersome due to the added verification step, deterring healthy enrollees from signing up.
 The vast majority of people who are eligible for SEPs do not enroll in coverage during the SEP, and this could be heightened by the new eligibility verification process.

-Starting in June 2017, HHS is planning to implement a pilot program to further enhance SEP eligibility verification (this plan was created by HHS under the Obama Administration; it could change under the Trump Administration).
-50 percent of SEP enrollees will be randomly selected for the pilot program, and their enrollments will be pended until their verification documents are submitted.
+Starting in June 2017, HHS was planning to implement a pilot program to further enhance SEP eligibility verification (this plan was created by HHS under the Obama Administration).
+50 percent of SEP enrollees were to be randomly selected for the pilot program, and their enrollments would be pended until their verification documents are submitted.
 They’ll have 30 days to submit their proof of SEP eligibility, and as long as they do so, their policy will be effective as of the date determined by the date of their application/plan selection (so for example, a person could enroll on July 10 for an August 1 effective date, but the enrollment would then be pended.
 If the applicant submits proof of SEP eligibility on August 5, the enrollment would be completed, with coverage effective August 1).

-The SEP verification pilot program has generated controversy, with some consumer advocates noting that it could further deter healthy people from enrolling when they’re eligible for a SEP.
+The SEP verification pilot program (and now the new rules that make verification universal rather than a pilot program for 50 percent of enrollees) has generated controversy, with some consumer advocates noting that it could further deter healthy people from enrolling when they’re eligible for a SEP.
 At Health Affairs, Tim Jost suggested some alternative solutions, including a requirement that insurance carriers pay broker commissions for SEP enrollments in order to incentivize brokers to help more people enroll, and a requirement that group health plans provide certificates of creditable coverage to people losing their group coverage (this used to be required, but isn’t any longer; reinstating a requirement that the certificates be issued would make it easier for people to easily prove that they had lost coverage and had thus become eligible for a SEP).

-State-based exchanges have the option to verify SEP eligibility.
+State-based exchanges have the option to verify SEP eligibility, and HHS has encouraged them to do so.
 Some have implemented verification programs and some have not.
 But in the vast majority of states, there is at least some form of SEP eligibility verification in 2017.
 So be prepared to provide proof of your qualifying event when you enroll.

 Off-exchange special enrollment periods